“Darling you got to let me know”

 (Engagement!
 Performance!
 Retention!)

-When The Clash produced “Should I Stay or Should I Go” in 1981, it’s highly unlikely that lead vocalist Mick Jones was thinking about the importance of onboarding.
-And, if we’re being honest, the Spanish background lyrics in the original song probably sound more pleasing to ears than the onboarding vocals listed above in my personal rendition.
+When The Clash produced “Should I Stay or Should I Go” in 1981, lead vocalist Mick Jones probably wasn't thinking about the importance of onboarding.
+And, if we’re being honest, the Spanish background lyrics in the original song probably sound more pleasing to ears than the onboarding chorus I crafted above.
 Nevertheless, from a business perspective, the chorus can be comically used to illustrate a new hire’s intent to stay with or leave a company.
 Your employees’ first three to six months of employment and first experiences as a member of your team in onboarding have a disproportionately huge influence on the likelihood they will stay.
 Ultimately, that comes down to making new hires feel confident, competent, and a sense of belonging.

-Onboarding – or what geeky Industrial-Organizational Psychology professionals sometimes call “socialization” – is how you transition a candidate to a fully contributing member of your team.
-This goes way beyond W-2’s and health insurance.
-It’s how you get them up to speed on their responsibilities, but also how you foster opportunities for them to build relationships with their coworkers.
-At its core, it’s about making sure the new hire has a remarkable experience that gives them the confidence, competence, and sense of belonging so they want to move forward despite the challenges of being a new employee.
+Onboarding – or what geeky Industrial-Organizational Psychology professionals sometimes call “socialization” – is how you transition someone from a candidate to a fully contributing member of your team.
+This goes far beyond W-2’s and health insurance.
+It’s how you get them up to speed on their responsibilities, but also how you foster opportunities for them to thrive and build positive bonds across your team.
+At its core, it’s about making sure the new hire has a remarkable experience that gives them the confidence, competence, and sense of belonging to move forward.

 Simply having an onboarding process does not guarantee you will have an enthusiastic and competent employee (just like me writing a song doesn't make me Mick Jagger).
 The onboarding process must be planned, structured, and implemented with deliberation and intention.
 Given that I’m currently going through the onboarding process in my new position at work, it feels like the right time to talk about this topic.
 I’d like to focus on a few key takeaways that can make your onboarding successful – so your employees will never ask the question, “Should I stay or should I go?”.

 Simply filling out a mound of paperwork and introducing new hires to their coworkers doesn’t make for a remarkable experience.
 Show them how excited you are to have them aboard!
 This doesn’t happen if you bury him or her in paperwork on the first day.
 The onboarding process should extend well beyond the employee’s first few days in the company.
 In fact, you may want to have a one-year plan in place so employees can get up to speed and make the most of the unique talent and skill they brought your company .
 Obviously, this is going to vary by company and circumstance.
 If your business is seasonal (e.g., accounting, retail), careful training as you go through the different cycles of the year can help to ensure you aren’t putting a high performing employee into a situation that sets them up for failure.
 Your onboarding program should last as long as it takes for new hires to develop meaningful relationships with coworkers, gain proficiency on all job tasks, and have a firm understanding of your culture, processes, and procedures.
 Without this, retention will always fall short.